 - Warm up a large skillet over medium flame.
 Add a splash of olive oil (use water for WFPB & Plantricious compliance) and the diced onions with a pinch of sea salt.
 Add the caraways seeds and sautée together until the onions are translucent and they start to get a little color. (add a little more water if needed).

 - Add the sliced mushrooms to the pan and give everything a good stir.
 Saute until the mushrooms shrink down and release their moisture.

-- Add the white wine and use a spoon to scrape up any brown bits from the bottom of the pan.
-Continue cooking until all moisture has evaporated completely and the mushrooms and onions start to brown then add the garlic and stir well until the garlic starts releasing its flavor, about 10 seconds or so.
+- Add the white wine and use a flat wooden spoon or spatula to scrape up any brown bits from the bottom of the pan.
+Continue cooking until all moisture has evaporated completely and the mushrooms and onions start to brown then add the garlic.
+Stir well until the garlic starts releasing its flavor, about 10 seconds or so.
 (At this point you might want to reserve some of the mushrooms for garnish).

 - Stir in the mustard then sprinkle everything with the flour.
 Stir again and pour in the veggie stock.
 Bring to a simmer and cook a few minutes until the sauce thickens.

 - Pour in half of the cashew cream and stir well.
 (Reserve the rest for later use if desired)

 - Simmer a few minutes until the mushroom sauce is bubbly and lusciously creamy.
 Stir in the chopped parsley.

 - Meanwhile cook the pasta according to the directions on the package.
 Drain and reserve a cup of the pasta water.

 - Add the cooked pasta to the pan with the mushroom stroganoff sauce and finish cooking for another 30 seconds or so.
 At this point you can add more cashew cream if desired or use some of the reserved pasta water to stretch out the sauce if needed.
 Sprinkle with fresh parsley and dill and serve promptly with freshly cracked black pepper on top.